Is Lighting Important For Bearded Dragons?

 How Long Should I Keep The UV Lights On For?

-Most herpetologists specialising in Bearded Dragons recommend that at least 10-12 hours of UVB light is required to maintain the health of your bearded dragon.
+Most herpetologists specialising in bearded dragon heating and lighting recommend that at least 10-12 hours of UVB light is required to maintain the health of your bearded dragon.
 The lower number is recommended during periods of brumation and 14 hours can be a good number during the summer time as this is the level of light the bearded dragon would be used to in the wild.

 Bear in mind that the mercury vapour lights and strip lights cannot be dimmed, whereas the basking lamp (which also provides heat and is detailed below) can be.

-I recommend the use of an electrical timer for the lights as they can then be switched on and off as appropriate without you needing to be there to do it physically.
-You can adjust the timers to vary the amount of time the light is on for depending on the season and whether beardie is going into brumation.
+We recommend the use of an electrical timer for the lights as they can then be switched on and off as appropriate without you needing to be there to do it physically.
+You can adjust the timers to vary the amount of time the light is on for depending on the season and whether your bearded dragon is going into brumation.

 How Often Do The Lamps Need Replacing?